Smart TV: Sales

-Use
+Use and issues

 Social networking

-Some Smart TV platforms come prepackaged or can be optionally extended, with social networking technology capabilities.
-The addition of social networking synchronization to Smart TV and HTPC platforms may provide an interaction both with on-screen content and with other viewers than is currently available to most televisions, while simultaneously providing a much more cinematic experience of the content than is currently available with most computers.
+Some smart TV platforms come prepackaged or can be optionally extended, with social networking technology capabilities.
+The addition of social networking synchronization to smart TV and HTPC platforms may provide an interaction both with on-screen content and with other viewers than is currently available to most televisions, while simultaneously providing a much more cinematic experience of the content than is currently available with most computers.

 Advertising

-Some Smart TV platforms also support interactive advertising (companion ads), addressable advertising with local advertising insertion and targeted advertising, and other advanced advertising features such as ad telescoping using VOD and DVR, enhanced TV for consumer call-to-action, and audience measurement solutions for ad campaign effectiveness.
-The marketing and trading possibilities offered by Smart TVs are sometimes summarized by the term t-commerce.
-Taken together, this bidirectional data flow means Smart TVs can be and are used for clandestine observation of the owners.
+Some smart TV platforms also support interactive advertising (companion ads), addressable advertising with local advertising insertion and targeted advertising, and other advanced advertising features such as ad telescoping using VOD and DVR, enhanced TV for consumer call-to-action, and audience measurement solutions for ad campaign effectiveness.
+The marketing and trading possibilities offered by smart TVs are sometimes summarized by the term t-commerce.
+Taken together, this bidirectional data flow means smart TVs can be and are used for clandestine observation of the owners.
 Even in sets that are not configured off-the-shelf to do so, default security measures are often weak and will allow hackers to easily break into the TV.

 2019 research, "Watching You Watch: The Tracking Ecosystem of Over-the-Top TV Streaming Devices", conducted at Princeton and University of Chicago, demonstrated that a majority of streaming devices will covertly collect and transmit personal user data, including captured screen images, to a wide network of advertising and analytics companies, raising privacy concerns.

 Digital marketing research firm eMarketer reported a 38 percent surge – to close to $7 billion, a 10 percent television advertising market share – in advertising on connected TV like Hulu and Roku, to be underway in 2019, with market indicators that the figure would surpass $10 billion in 2021.

+Like traditional linear TV, connected TV is a go-to channel for brand marketers seeking do build awareness.
+However, recent innovations in ad formats, interactive elements like QR codes, and cross-device technology have made CTV more effective as a performance marketing solution.
+For example, mobile user acquisition campaigns can incorporate CTV as part of the user journey.
+Crucially, these innovations are measurable, giving opportunities for more sophisticated optimization.